-Before I go any further, you really need to know that the initial expense of this is high, depending on the amount you want to make and the quality of the finished product.
-I use a lot of vanilla extract, and I know a lot of people who love to bake.
+Before I go any further, you really need to know that the initial expense of Homemade Vanilla Extract can be high.
+It depends on the amount you want to make and the quality of the finished product.
+I use a lot of Vanilla Extract, and I know a lot of people who love to bake.
 To me, it just made sense to throw caution to the wind and make a huge batch of it.

-Below are the instructions to make a short batch and a tall batch.
+Below are the instructions to make a short batch and a tall batch of Homemade Vanilla Extract.
 If you want something in between, just gauge your quantities.

 1 cup (plus a splash) of Vodka or Rum

 7 vanilla beans

 1 glass jar with lid – large enough to hold the liquid

 Split your beans lengthwise, but do not cut all the way through.
 Put them in the glass jar, trimming to fit.
 Go ahead – toss the trim pieces in there too.
 Pour Vodka or Rum over the beans until they are submerged.
 Seal the jar with the lid and set aside in a dark place to age.
 Allow to age for at least two months, but preferably 8 months or longer.

 1 liter Vodka or Rum (I used a mid-quality Vodka)